KNowledgeOnWebScale/walder/README.md

 Different template engines can be used for different routes, e.g. one route's HTML can be rendered using [pug](https://pugjs.org/api/getting-started.html), while another one's can be rendered using [handlebars](https://handlebarsjs.com/).
 Walter does this all by just looking at the file extension of the given template, no further specification required!

+## Error handling
+Error pages are bound to a certain HTTP status code.
+Users can define default error pages, but also path specific error pages by adding them to the responses section in the corresponding path entry.

+### Currently handled errors

+#### Global
+* Error 404: Page not found
+* Error 500: Internal server error

+#### Pipe modules
+* Error 500: Could not apply the given pipe modules

+#### GraphQL-LD
+* Error 404: Expected variable was not given
+* Error 500: Could not execute the given query

 ## Dependencies
 * [accepts](https://www.npmjs.com/package/accepts) - MIT
 * [axios](https://www.npmjs.com/package/axios) - MIT